 Here are three tips that should be reviewed to save you time and energy.

 Setting or Reviewing Key Performance Indicators

 Great KPIs seldom fall from the sky.
 Research is required.

-Three quick tips to selecting valuable KPIs for your airline include:
+Three quick tips for selecting valuable KPIs include:

 1. Review KPI Lists of your civil aviation authority